Previous Page Parent Page Next Page TOC

 Elements of the COPASI User Interface.

-The COPASI graphical user interface essentially consists of four elements.
+The COPASI graphical user interface is organized into four main elements.

-If you start COPASI without any command line argument, COPASI will start with a new model.
-The root of the object tree will be selected and on the right side of the main window, you will see the COPASI logo.
+When you start COPASI without any command-line arguments, it opens with a new model.
+The root element of the object tree is selected by default, and the right side of the window displays the COPASI logo.